Sign up & start saving!

 The best way to get cash in Italy is to make an ATM withdrawal when you arrive.
 The Visa or Mastercard exchange rate applies and is better than any rate you’re likely to get exchanging currency at an exchange office or a bank.

-Italian bank ATMs are called bancomats and some do not charge a local ATM operator fee – avoid using independent ATMs.
-These third party ATMs charge like a wounded bull, it will be obvious which ATMs are affiliated with a bank and which aren’t.
+Italian bank ATMs are called bancomats, and some don’t charge a local ATM operator fee — but avoid using independent ATMs.
+These third-party ATMs charge like a wounded bull, and it’ll be obvious which ATMs are affiliated with a bank and which aren’t.
+A debit card that waives some of these ATM fees, like the one from Betterment Checking, are a good way of sidestepping this issue.

 A quick summary of travel money options in Italy.
 All prices are in US dollars.